SHORT COURSES AND WORKFORCE DEVELOPMENT

 Annual Symposium

-After three years, we are excited to relaunch our signature event, the AVS Rocky Mountain Chapter Annual Symposium on Thursday, September 14, 2023.
+We are excited to invite you to our signature event, the AVS Rocky Mountain Chapter Annual Symposium on Thursday, November 6, 2025.
 You can visit vendor exhibits, attend an introduction to vacuum tutorial, hear about science during short talks, enjoy free lunch, discuss new ideas at the student poster session, and socialize during a happy hour that includes beer, wine, appetizers, and door prizes.

 Short course registrants are automatically registered and welcome to participate.